ROILTechnology/ROIL_info/privacy-policy.md

 We respect your privacy and will not disclose, share, rent, or sell your Personal Data to any third party, except as disclosed herein.
 The sharing of your Personal Data is made upon your specific, explicit request.
+Notwithstanding anything else in the policy to the contrary, you understand that we may be required to disclose personal information in response to lawful requests by public authorities, including to meet national security or law enforcement requirements (and we shall have no liability for doing so).

 In order to operate the service, we need to share your Personal Data with certain third parties.
 Our hosting provider is Amazon Web Services (“AWS”).